TedVu/subscription-management/README.md

 # Subscription Management

-A subscription management program which has these following features:
+A subscription management program which will have these following features:

 - Support CRUD (Create, Read, Update, Delete) operation of a subscription.
 - Filter / Sort subscription
 - Subscription pagination
 - Notify users through many channels. (browser, email, mobile phone)
-- Suggest good deals, browse for subscription and cost.
+- Suggest good deals, browse for subscriptions and cost.
-- Calculate the total subscription cost and have a dashboard visualization of the cost.
+- Calculate the total subscription cost and have a visualization dashboard of the cost.